reduzent/netpd/README.md

   now chat with other users currently online.
   Click *list* to get a list all connnected users.

 * Click the [unpatch](https://www.netpd.org/Unpatch) button in chat to launch the unpatch instrument manager.
-If there is already a session going on, the instru- ments used in the ongoing session are automatically loaded (they are first downloaded from other users, if necessary).
+If there is already a session going on, the instruments used in the ongoing session are automatically loaded (they are first downloaded from other users, if necessary).

 * Load instruments into the current session by clicking on any of the instrument names in the upper scroll list.
-  Alternatively, just type the name of the instrument (without the extension .pd) into the input box and hit enter.
+  Alternatively, just type the name of the instrument (without the extension `.pd`) into the input box and hit enter.

 * Show an instrument's GUI by clicking on its name in unpatch's lower section.
   You can now manipulate the instrument's parameters.
 Any changes are instantaneously